projectara/greybus-spec/source/introduction.rst

-application processors and hardware peripherals commonly available on mobile handsets, the Greybus Specification defines a suite of :ref:`device-class-protocols`, which allow for communication between the various modules on the system, regardless of the particulars of the chipsets involved.
+application processors and hardware peripherals commonly available on mobile handsets, the Greybus Specification defines a suite of :ref:`device-class-protocols`, which allow for communication between the various Modules on the system, regardless of the particulars of the chipsets involved.

-The main functional chipsets on modules may communicate via a native
+The main functional chipsets on Modules may communicate via a native
 |unipro| interface or via "bridges," special-purpose ASICs which
 intermediate between these chipsets and the |unipro| network.
 In order to provide a transition path for chipsets without native |unipro|
-interfaces, the Greybus Specification defines a variety of :ref:`bridged-phy-protocols`, which allow module developers to expose these existing protocols to the network.
-In addition to providing an "on-ramp" to the platform, this also allows the implementation of modules which require communication that does not comply with a device class protocol.
+interfaces, the Greybus Specification defines a variety of :ref:`bridged-phy-protocols`, which allow Module developers to expose these existing protocols to the network.
+In addition to providing an "on-ramp" to the platform, this also allows the implementation of Modules which require communication that does not comply with a device class protocol.